-NOAA Researcher's Ashes Were Dropped Into the Eye Of Hurricane Michael
+NOAA Researcher's Ashes Were Dropped Into The Eye Of Hurricane Michael

 Last fall, as Hurricane Michael was swirling toward the Florida panhandle, NOAA officials say it was carrying something in addition to rain and wind — the ashes of long-time hurricane researcher, Michael Black.
 Black was a research meteorologist who worked at the Hurricane Research Division of NOAA's Atlantic Oceanographic and Meteorological Laboratory on Virginia Key, just across the bridge from downtown Miami.